Shape Optimization of Supercapacitor Electrode to Maximize Charge Storage: Introduction

 \section{Introduction}

+The intense demand for clean energy has greatly driven the development of electrochemical technologies.
+Supercapacitors~\cite{supercapacitor_science_2}, also known as electric double layer capacitors, are promising electrical energy storage devices with wide application spectrum including regenerative braking, energy harvesting, purification, and electric vehicles~\cite{EDLC_app,Supercapacitors_ACS_EL_3}.
+In contrast to traditional dielectric capacitors, supercapacitors, which store electric energy in electric double layers (EDLs) forming at electrode-electrolyte interface, can {achieve} significantly larger energy densities due to small charge separation in nanoscale EDLs~\cite{Conway::1999}.
+Such storage mechanism that is absent of chemical reactions brings several unique features, such as higher charging/discharging efficiency, higher power density, and longer cycle life ~\cite{Ramon_JCIS18,Burke00, JiLiuLiuZhou_JPS2022, Xu_nature14, ZhaoZhouXuZhao_JPS2023, zhaoteng2023}.

-With the developments in computer simulations, optimal shape design has attained significant achievements in computational fluid dynamics \cite{MP}, structural mechanics \cite{AllaireCMAME05,Bendsoe,BB}, acoustics \cite{Osher2}, photonic crystals \cite{CD}, etc. Shape optimization has various applications in electrochemistry (cf. \cite{Deng2018,Eisenberg1998,MitchellOrtiz,Onishi2019,Yaji2018,YoonPark}).
-For example, the design of vanadium redox flow batteries \cite{Yaji2018} was investigated for rechargeable batteries in the storage system of renewable energy resources conforming to low carbon emissions.
-A topology optimization framework is established for designing porous electrodes with a hierarchy of length scales for low-conductivity materials \cite{Roy2022}.
-The level set method \cite{Ishizuka2020} is used for the design of anodes placed in an electroplating bath to achieve uniform deposition thickness.
+Optimal shape design has {witnessed} significant achievements in computational fluid dynamics \cite{MP}, structural mechanics \cite{AllaireCMAME05,Bendsoe,BB}, acoustics \cite{Osher2}, and photonic crystals \cite{CD}, etc. Shape optimization has various applications in electrochemistry as well \cite{Deng2018,MitchellOrtiz,Onishi2019,Yaji2018,YoonPark}.
+For example, the design of vanadium redox flow batteries \cite{Yaji2018} was investigated for rechargeable batteries in the storage system of renewable energy resources aiming for low carbon emissions.
+A topology optimization framework was established for designing porous electrodes with a hierarchy of length scales for low-conductivity materials \cite{Roy2022}.
+The level set method \cite{Ishizuka2020} was used for the design of anodes placed in an electroplating bath to achieve uniform deposition thickness.
 The optimized meso-scale structure for the electrolyte-anode interfaces of solid oxide fuel cells showed distinguished features \cite{Onishi2019}.
-The topological design of surface electrode distribution over piezoelectric sensors/actuators attached to a thin-walled shell structure was investigated \cite{Zhang2014} for reducing the sound radiation in an unbounded acoustic domain.
+The topological design of surface electrode distribution over piezoelectric sensors/actuators attached to a thin-walled shell structure was investigated \cite{Zhang2014} to reduce the sound radiation in an unbounded acoustic domain.
+Numerical methods for seeking optimal shape design include moving asymptotes \cite{Tortorelli2001,Leon2020}, threshold dynamics method \cite{HChen2022,HChen2024}, phase field method \cite{JLXZ,LiYi2022,YuLi2023}, and moving morphable components \cite{GZZ}, etc. However, it is worth noting that the governing system for modeling shape design in electrochemistry has been much simplified in literature.
+For instance, the detailed description of spatio-temporal distribution of ionic concentrations has been neglected and the governing system involves only the Poisson's equation for the chemical potential; e.g., \cite{Ishizuka2020,Onishi2019,Roy2022}.